 Source IP End: Enter the ending IP address.
-Enter

-255.255.255.255 if you do not want to specify

-and IP range.
+Enter 255.255.255.255 if you do not want to specify and IP range.

 Save: Click the Save button to apply your settings.
+You

-You must click Save Settings at the top to
+must click Save Settings at the top to save the

-save the settings.
+settings.

 Inbound Filter This section will list any rules that are created.
+You enable/disable the rule, or click the Delete icon to remove the rule.

-Rules List: You may click the Edit icon to change the
+Rules List: may click the Edit icon to change the settings or